MaartenPJ/ADS-portfolio/README.md

 Screenshots of the statements of accomplishment can be found here [#insert link]

+I decided not to do every course.
+Some covered topics I had already studied before the minor and some covered topics, that I had already researched and done myself for this minor.
+I did look at all the video's to make sure there was no important information, that I would miss.

 # 2 Reflection and Evaluation
 ## 2.1 Reflection on own contribution to the project
 Exploring machine learning for classifying audio data:\